-In PLNU's professional school counseling program, our expert faculty will equip you to transform your school one life at a time.
-You will be grounded in the theories and history of school-based counseling practices, K-12, college and career, while also developing your own expertise - all under the guidance of knowledgeable mentors.
+In PLNU's diverse school counseling program, our expert faculty will equip you to transform your school or university one life at a time.
+You will be grounded in the theories and history of school-based and college counseling practices, K-12, college and career, while also developing your own expertise - all under the guidance of knowledgeable mentors.
 We will empower you to develop students and young adults to achieve their life potential.

 This Master of Arts degree (36 semester units) can specialize in College Counseling and Student Development, or is the route to the K-12 Pupil Personnel Services (PPS) Credential.
 The PPS Credential is a total of 48 semester units.
 This is the required credential to serve as a public school counselor.
 The Child Welfare and Attendance Authorization can be added to the PPS credential for 12 additional units (150 fieldwork).

 For all included coursework, visit our program overview page.